 Siping Jilin, China Travel Guide

 Beyond the Civil War, Siping's historical roots extend much further.
 The region was historically inhabited by various ethnic groups, including the Manchu people.
 Notably, the ancestral home of the powerful Yehe Nara clan, which produced figures like Empress Dowager Cixi and Empress Xiaocigao (mother of Hong Taiji), lies within Lishu County, part of Siping City.
 The Yehe Nara Ancestral Residence, an ancient city site, offers a tangible connection to the Manchu imperial lineage.
-This location, with its reconstructed fortifications and traditional Manchu buildings, gives visitors a look into the life and power structures of a pre-Qing Dynasty Manchu tribe.
-Siping thus serves as a guardian of ancient traditions and imperial origins.
+This place, with its reconstructed fortifications and traditional Manchu buildings, gives visitors a look into the life and power structures of a pre-Qing Dynasty Manchu tribe.
+Siping thus serves as a guardian of long-standing traditions and imperial origins.

 battles of the Chinese Civil War.